 Built in 1912, the style is Art Deco, rooms and public areas have high ceilings and chandeliers are in abundance.
 Rooms mostly have the original parquet floor.
 It is charming and a most sought-after hotel.

 The outside area is a tranquil spot without any of the noise of Croatia’s second city.
-The outdoor palm terrace has comfortable seating, tables and chairs, and there are sunbeds, pool towels at the compact outdoor pool together with a pool bar for drinks and snacks.
+The outdoor terrace has comfortable seating, tables and chairs, and there are sunbeds, pool towels at the compact outdoor pool together with a pool bar for drinks and snacks.

 The “glass garden” conservatory is an extension to the restaurant with huge statues made of local Brac stone encased in glass.